What is wax?

 Use a blowtorch to heat the nail (or dial in the temp on an e-nail).
 Remember, lower is better because temps above 300 Fahrenheit (XXX Celsius) will obliterate a lot of the good stuff in cannabis — aka, terpenes and cannabinoids.

 Once the nail has reached the right temperature, use a dabber to scoop up a small blob of wax.
 Spread the wax around the hot nail and start inhaling through the mouthpiece.
 If you're using a carb cap, place it over the top of the nail while continuing to inhale.
 When you're ready to take your hit, lift the carb cap and clear the vapor from the rig.
+Check out our step by step instructions on how to use a dab rig.

 To consume wax with a nectar collector, be sure you've got a clean, heat-resistant surface on which to spread the wax.
 The best options are trays or dishes designed specifically for this type of dabbing.
 Typically, these products are made out of quartz, glass, silicone, or similar material.